Thunderbirds Are Go

 What Parents Should Know About Thunderbirds Are Go

-Question | Answer |
+| Question | Answer |

-Does this TV Show model positive behavior that my child can understand and repeat? | The Tracy brothers consistently demonstrate teamwork and bravery, setting a positive example for young viewers. |
+| Does this TV Show model positive behavior that my child can understand and repeat? | Yes, the Tracy brothers and their team consistently demonstrate courage, selflessness, cooperation, and dedication to helping others without expecting anything in return. |

-Does this TV Show include emotional moments my child might find confusing or intense? | Some rescue missions involve high stakes and danger, which may require parental guidance to help children process. |
+| Does this TV Show include emotional moments my child might find confusing or intense? | Some rescue scenarios involve people in genuine danger and peril, which may create tension, though the show maintains an optimistic tone and successful resolutions. |

-Does this TV Show reinforce helpful social skills like sharing, apologizing, or teamwork? | The show frequently highlights teamwork and collaboration, with characters working together to solve problems. |
+| Does this TV Show reinforce helpful social skills like sharing, apologizing, or teamwork? | Absolutely, teamwork is the foundation of every mission, with characters constantly coordinating, trusting each other's expertise, and working collaboratively to achieve their rescue goals. |

-Will my child come away with any clear moral or message? | The core message emphasizes the value of helping others and working together to overcome challenges. |
+| Will my child come away with any clear moral or message? | The central message is that using one's talents and resources to benefit and protect others is a noble purpose, and that cooperation and ingenuity can overcome any challenge. |

 The Overall Sentiment From Parental Feedback

-Official Thunderbirds Are Go Trailer
+Thunderbirds Are Go Official TV Show Trailer

 Why Kids Love Thunderbirds Are Go